To download this information as a booklet, please click here.

 The school is supported by an active Governing Body, made up of parents, staff and members of the local community, who hold regular Full Body and Committee meetings.
 Committees are Curriculum, Staffing and Resources.
 Please contact the Clerk to the Governors, Mrs N Morrissey, at the school for any further information.

-If you need to take your child out of school for a special event (e.g. wedding), please request in writing, well in advance, for consideration by the Head Teacher.
+If you need to take your child out of school due to exceptional circumstances, please complete a ‘Leave of Absence Request Form’, well in advance, for consideration by the Head Teacher.

 HOME SCHOOL COMMUNICATION

 The school’s usual method of sending letters home is with students.
 Copies of letters sent to parents are also posted on the school website.
 Please ask your child regularly if they have any letters.

 The school also uses “Connect Ed” which means we can communicate with you by email, text, or smart phone app.
 It is most important therefore, that we have parental email addresses and mobile phone numbers.